Kyoto Prefecture

 Of course!
 No convenience stores!
 Stock up ahead of time.

-From the station, you have to walk to Matsunoodera as there is no bus service to the temple.
-It is about 4km, or a 45-minute walk to Matsunoodera.
-Though you will mostly follow paved roads to the temple, make sure you have a map on hand.
 While you have to walk a lot if you come by train, you can get right next to the temple gate if you come by car.
 Additionally, some people choose to take a taxi from Higashi Maizuru Station, though it will cost you roughly 6,000 yen.

 Temple Grounds

-Matsunoodera is 29th of 33 Saigoku Kannon Pilgrimage.
+Matsunoodera is the 29th of 33 Saigoku Kannon Pilgrimage.
 While it is often the case that the temples of the Saigoku Kannon Pilgrimage found deep in the countryside are quite large, this temple is surprisingly not very big at all.
 That being said, I think it is rather quite charming.

 Upon entering the temple grounds, you will see the hondo, which was built in 1730.
 Given that winters in Maizuru can have a substantial amount of snowfall it is surprising for a building, specifically a wooden one, to be 300 years old.

-Matsunoodera is quite unique in that it enshrines Bato Kannon [馬頭観音], who is only enshrined here out of all the temples in the Saigoku Pilgrimage.
-Bato Kannon literally means, “puts a horse head on its head” and this kannon does wear a horse head!
-Moreover, while most kannon statues shows very soft, gentle expressions, Bato Kannon looks very angry or even daunting.
+Moreover, while most kannon statues show very soft, gentle expressions, Bato Kannon looks very angry or even daunting.
 Unfortunately, the statue of Bato Kannon is open to the public once every 77 years.
 The next viewing will be in 2085!
 For the other 76 years, the temple puts out a replica of the statue instead.

 The temple ground is quite small, so it won’t take more than about 15 minutes to take a look at everything.
 It was quite far to get to…so it is kind of sad to leave after just 20 minutes or so!!

-Maybe this horse has something to do with Bato Kannon???
+Maybe this horse has something to do with Bato Kannon??

 Huge ginkgo tree…. wonder how old this is

-Matsunoodera temple office
+The temple office

-Infomation: Matsunoodera
+Matsunoodera

 Address